How To Choose a Pest Control Company

 Safety

-Your pest control provider should be able to discuss the safety of any and all pesticides that will be used in your home.
-They should be able to answer questions as to whether the pesticides are low toxicity or non-toxic, and if not what safety precautions will be in place to protect your family, your pets, and you.
+Your pest control expert should be able to discuss the safety of any pesticides they plan to use.
+They should be able to clarify whether the pesticides are low toxicity or non-toxic, and if not what safety precautions will be in place to protect your family, your pets, and you.
 Any pesticides that pose more than a minimum risk should be registered with the EPA.

 Treatment Methods